alexhunsley/alexhunsley.github.io/index.md

 ## other interests

+Sometimes I'm mentoring more junior developers in my own time.

-I exhibit at <a href="https://www.colony-of-artists.com/">Colony of Artists</a> every year.
+I exhibit at <a href="https://www.colony-of-artists.com/">Colony of Artists</a> every year (doing photography and digital media).

 <a href="https://www.instagram.com/alexhunsleyart">Some of my art and creations on instagram</a>